 Claim your corner + distinguish your brand

-4. Zero in to scale up
+4. Zero in to scale up.

 Refine your offerings to capitalize on your niche.

-In the spring of 2011, I stood up in front of a classroom of fellow small business owners, smiled nervously, and took a deep breath.
+In the spring of 2011, I stood in front of a classroom of fellow small business owners, smiled nervously, and took a deep breath.
 It was my turn to deliver an elevator pitch for my business.
 While I had grown completely comfortable talking with customers at a farmers market booth or walking into a grocery store and introducing myself, addressing a room full of people, all eyes on me, made me cringe.
 I knew my voice condition would make me sound even more nervous than I was.
 The best I could do was avoid words I knew could trip me up and make the best of it.
 My heart thundered in my chest.

-The class was a free local course called Foundations of Business, offered by Mercy Corps NW, an NGO headquartered in Portland.
+The class was a free local course called “Foundations of Business,” offered by Mercy Corps NW, an NGO headquartered in Portland.
 I signed up when I learned that attendees got the opportunity to qualify for a small business loan.
 I didn’t really need a class—I did have a business degree, after all—but the chance to land a small sum of money to invest into Schmidt’s was appealing.
 I could use it for supplies, maybe to update my website or try advertising for the first time.
 I never did get the loan, but I learned a thing or two.

 Standing in front of my classmates, I breathed in again and delivered my pitch.
 It went something like this:

 Schmidt’s is a beauty product line made locally here in Portland, and I am the proud sole proprietor of the business.
-Schmidt's was inspired by a desire to offer safe, healthy alternatives to big brand commercial products.
+Schmidt's was inspired by a desire to offer safe, healthy alternatives to big-brand commercial products.
 Most of my products are packaged in reusable glass jars and are made with only natural, non-synthetic ingredients.
-Schmidt’s deodorant and lotion are a favorite among customers, along with shampoo bars, conditioner sprays, and a mineral protection sunscreen.
+Schmidt’s deodorant and lotion are favorites among customers, along with shampoo bars, conditioner sprays, and a mineral protection sunscreen.

 Around town, I’d found that emphasizing the fact that I was a one-woman show, based locally, using all-natural ingredients was effective.
 Local shops liked the sound of what I was doing, and friends and acquaintances were impressed.
-I was growing increasingly ambitious about its potential.
+I was growing increasingly ambitious about my company’s potential.

 But delivering my pitch that night, I suddenly got the sinking feeling it might have its shortcomings.
 One at a time, my classmates raised their hands and asked questions like, “But what really makes these products different?” and “Why are they special?”
 We were all meant to push one another to improve our pitches so that our “unique value propositions” were clear and memorable.
 But I found myself struggling to offer compelling answers with confidence.